 Next, I traced my pattern.

-I had my honey cut it out for me using a jig saw.
+I cut my sign using a jig saw.
 Then it got a coat of spray paint.
 You could wait to paint after you drill your holes, it’s up to you.

 After painting, I sketched out my words.
 I am fortunate that I was blessed with decent penmanship so I just went for it.
 There are all kinds of fancy machines out there to help you out in this department if needed.
 You can also enlarge and print the letters on your computer then transfer to your surface using good old fashioned carbon paper.